 In addition, she is a member of the IAI Steering Committee, Vice-President of the Center for American Studies, member of the Board of the European Council for Foreign Relations and of the Scientific Committee of the LUISS School of Government in Rome, and member of the Board of Directors of Trevi Finanziaria, Falck Renewables and Fondazione Eni-Enrico Mattei.
 She has been awarded the Légion d'Honneur and appointed Cavaliere di Gran Croce of the Italian Republic.

-She has been an independent member of the Board of Directors of Falck Renewables since 2017 and member of the Sustainable Strategy Committee.
+She has been an independent member of the Board of Directors of Falck Renewables since 2017.

 An expert in renewable energy and clean energy technology innovation, Georgina Grenon holds an MSc in Chemical Engineering from the Instituto Tecnologico de Buenos Aires and an MBA from INSEAD Business School.
 She started her career in development at YPF S.A., the national oil company in Argentina.
 She then assumed the position of Director at the international strategic consulting firm Booz Allen, focusing mainly on energy and operations and working in Europe, the United States, Japan and South America for almost ten years.
 She then joined the Directorate General of Energy and Climate (DGEC), part of the French Ministry of Ecology and Energy, where she supported the development of renewable energy policies and markets for six years.
 She also represented France at the International Energy Agency, promoting international cooperation in market creation, innovation and clean technology deployment, playing an active role at COP21 and, among other things, helping to create the International Solar Alliance.
 She later moved to ENGIE Group, becoming director of ENGIE Fab's New Business Factory.
 Georgina Grenon joined the Organizing Committee of the Paris 2024 Olympic and Paralympic Games as Director of Environmental Excellence.

-She has been an independent member of the Board of Directors of Falck Renewables since 2017 and member of the Sustainable Strategy Committee.
+She has been an independent member of the Board of Directors of Falck Renewables since 2017.

-She has been a member of the Board of Directors of Falck Renewables S.p.A. since May 2020 and a member of the Audit and Risk Committee.
+Silvia Stefini is a member of the Board of Directors of Falck Renewables S.p.A. since May 2020 and Chairman of the Audit and Risk Committee since July 2022.